To create a vibrant decentralized network and open programmable currency—so we can all participate, build, exchange and thrive.

 Every day, we give up control of intimate data to large tech companies to use online services.
 We give up control of our finances to banks and unaccountable credit bureaus.
 We give up control of our elections to voting system companies who run opaque and unauditable elections.

 Even when we try to escape this power imbalance and participate in blockchains, most of us give up control and trust to third parties to verify transactions.
 Why?
-Because running a full node requires expensive hardware, unsustainable amounts of electricity and tons of time to sync increasingly heavier and heavier chains.
+Because directly participating in a blockchain requires expensive hardware, unsustainable amounts of electricity and tons of time to sync increasingly heavier and heavier chains.

 But it doesn’t have to be this way.

 In June of 2017, O(1) Labs kicked off an ambitious new open source project to design a layer one protocol that could deliver on the original promise of blockchain—true decentralization, scale and security.
-Rather than apply brute computing force, Mina offers an elegant solution using advanced cryptography and recursive zk-SNARKs.
+Rather than apply brute computing force, Mina offers an elegant solution using advanced cryptography and recursive zero knowledge technology.

 Here’s to a more efficient, elegant and fair future – for all of us.